DataManagementYEG/Sandbox/README.md

 This was initiated during the [201705 Meetup](https://github.com/DataManagementYEG/Meetups/tree/master/201705) - where business questions that may become projects were captured. sdf
-See Issues in this repository for discussion about each suggested business topic.dffdsdfdsdf df sdf
+See [Issues](https://github.com/DataManagementYEG/Sandbox/issues) in this repository for discussion about each suggested business topic.